Motif 13: Nature's Healing

 Below: the second, expanded version of the Nature motive incorporating the turning figure A (Act I):

-Ernest Newman described the first appearance of this melody (
+This motif is associated with the forest and with nature in general.
+Ernest Newman described the first appearance of the melody (

 It is a composite of (A), which is also part of the Agony motif and which first appears towards the end of the prelude to the first act, and (B), which might represent Nature.
 Both appear in the first- act transformation music.
 Note that this variant of Nature includes the three-note fragment that I have labelled as the Ethical Question motif.